cometbft/cometbft/docs/references/config/config.toml.md

 When set to `true`, empty blocks are produced and proposed to indicate that the chain is still operative.
-When set to `false`, blocks are not produced or proposed while there not transactions in the validator's mempool.
+When set to `false`, blocks are not produced or proposed while there are no transactions in the validator's mempool.

 Notice that empty blocks are still proposed whenever the application hash